-At 22.3%, the proportion of male employees who were in a trade union was the lowest in the data series that started in 1995.
-Male members accounted for the majority of the modest fall in trade union membership levels (down 36,000) in 2014, but membership remained around 2.9m for the fourth successive year.
-The number of female trade union members remained stable, though membership fell as a proportion of female employees to
+At 21.7%, the proportion of male employees who were in a trade union was the lowest in the data series that started in 1995.
+The decline in male membership levels was marginal (-0.03%) and was offset by growth in female members (+1.0%).
+Overall, male membership remained around 2.9m for the third successive year.
+The number of female trade union members increased by 36,000, but remained stable as a proportion of female employees at 27.7%.

-27.7%.
-The relative declines in the proportion of employees who are in a trade union since 1995 has been much weaker for women.

-In 1995, the proportion of male employees who belonged to a trade union was around 35%, compared with around 30% for female employees.
-High falls in union membership among males steadily narrowed the gap between male and females.
+The relative declines in the proportion of employees who are in a trade union since 1995 have been much weaker for women.
+In 1995, the proportion of male employees who belonged to a trade union was around 35%, compared with just fewer than 30% for female employees.
+High falls in union membership among males steadily narrowed the gap between males and females.
 In 2002, the proportion of employees who belonged to a trade union was around 29% for both genders.

-The trend continued between 2002 and 2014, with union membership among male employees falling by 6 percentage points from 29% in 2002 to 22% in 2014.
-This compares with relative stability in the rate for females, where trade union membership as a proportion of female employees remained stable until 2010 before decreasing only very slightly in subsequent years (Table 1.2b).
+The trend continued between 2002 and 2015, with union membership among male employees falling by 7 percentage points from 28.7% in 2002 to 21.7% in 2015.
+This compares with relative stability in the rate for females, where trade union membership as a proportion of female employees remained stable until 2010 before decreasing slowly in subsequent years until steadying in 2015 (Table 1.2b).